-Three of our grandchildren also stay home from school for “family business”.
-Their mother, my stepdaughter, feels helping with shearing day is as much an education as a day at school.
-How right she is!
+Our sons and eventually grandchildren have stayed home from school to help with our “family business”.
+Helping with shearing day, in my opinion, is as much an education as a day at school!

-Some of us will clean alpacas with several different types of grooming tools, picking out hay, straw, and burrs the best we can, and as much as each alpaca will tolerate.
-It is much easier to clean fiber while it is still on the animal than after it has been sheared off.
+Some will clean alpacas with several different types of grooming tools, picking out hay, straw, and burrs, as much as each alpaca will tolerate.

 And of course, there is always time for my children to check text messages!